 Why You Would Be Mistakenly Reported as Deceased on Your Credit Report

-Being mistakenly reported as deceased could occur when you have a joint account with someone who has died, especially if you share the same last name.
+Being mistakenly reported as deceased on credit report could occur when you have a joint account with someone who has died, especially if you share the same last name.
 It could be your spouse, a family member, or anyone with whom you have shared account authorization.

 The deceased indicator is a critical way to protect a dead person’s credit information from fraud, identity theft, and misuse.
 An indication of death only becomes a problem when the deceased indicator is placed on the wrong credit file.
 This likely means a creditor has reported your account as being associated with a deceased person.